Yi Suil: Career during Gwanghaegun reign

 Following the enthronement of King Gwanghaegun in the 2nd month of 1608, Yi Suil was reappointed as Provincial Military Commander of North Hamgyong in the 6th month.
 AlthAlthough his term formally expired in the 8th month of 1610, the unsettled conditions along the northern frontier made it impractical to replace both the Provincial Governor and the Provincial Military Commander at once, and no suitable successor was available.
 Accordingly, the court extended Yi's tenure.
 In the 2nd month of 1612, he was further appointed concurrently as Provincial Military and Naval Commander of Pyongan and Magistrate of Yŏngbyŏn.

-Yi Suil subsequently held a succession of posts: in 1614 he was appointed Chief Commander of the Ch'ungjang Guards; in 1615 he served as Provincial Fourth Superintendent; and in 1616 he became Chief Commander of the Capital Police, where he distinguished himself by arresting the rebel Yi Ch'ungi.
+Yi Suil subsequently held a succession of posts: in 1614 he was appointed Chief Commander of the Ch'ungjang Guards; in 1615 he served as Provincial Fourth Superintendent; and in 1616 he became Chief Commander of the Capital Police Bureau, where he distinguished himself by arresting the rebel Yi Ch'ungi.
 For this achievement, he was promoted to the lower junior first rank of Grand Master for Esteemed Governance.
 In the 7th month of the following year, he was again appointed Provincial Military Commander of North Hamgyŏng, but when he tendered his resignation on account of advanced age, the court refused to accept it.
 In the 7th month of 1618, he was further elevated to the upper junior first rank of Grand Master for Esteemed Nobility in recognition of his service as Chief Commander of the Capital Police and for his long-standing duties of escort and protection.
 Although his term as Provincial Military Commander expired in 1619, the court requested that he remain in office, and only in the 2nd month of 1622 was Yi Suil relieved of his command in North Hamgyong.